pyrsmk/qwest/README.md

 That's new!
 -----------

 New qwest version brings requests limitation to avoid browser freezes and server overloads.
-It's really useful to free some bandwidth and memory resources when you have a whole bunch of requests to do at the same time (when you load a gallery, per example).
+It's really useful for freeing bandwidth and memory resources when you have a whole bunch of requests to do at the same time (when you load a gallery, per example).
 You just need to set the request limit and when the count is reached qwest will stock all further requests to start them when a slot is free.

 ```javascript
 qwest.limit(4);